derekburgess/jaws/README.md

 `OPENAI_API_KEY`

-The command jaws-finder displays several plots using Matplot, but also saves those plots to a directory/endpoint of your choice, using:

-`JAWS_FINDER_ENDPOINT`

 Somewhat Optional: Since OpenAI is not free, by passing --api transformers, 2 of the commands can pull and run local models from Hugging Face. jaws-compute currently uses bigcode/starcoder2-3b to create embeddings and jaws-advisor currently uses meta-llama/Meta-Llama-3-8B-Instruct to act as an agent/assisstant.
 Both of the local models require a Hugging Face account and that you request access to each model.
 Feel free to adjust the model usage, but either way create an env variable for:

 `HUGGINGFACE_API_KEY`